mine-cetinkaya-rundel/sta101_f15/Logistics/TAs/TA_Responsibilities.md

 https://stat.duke.edu/courses/Fall15/sta101.002/syllabus/ to familiarize
 yourself with course components and policies.

-**Note:** If you catch any mistakes on this document submit a pull request/issue, or just email Dr. Çetinkaya-Rundel.
+**Note:** If you catch any erros on this document submit a pull request/issue, or just email Dr. Çetinkaya-Rundel.

 ## Part 1: Responsibilities of all TAs